 Bird City openly shares resources.
 We believe freely sharing knowledge, skills, and insight is necessary to create a thriving arts community.

 Bird City believes that improvisers should play above their worry, but beneath their panic.
 Artmaking can be inspired and cathartic, but should not be triggering or traumatic.
 All students have a right to disengage from any activity, regardless of their reason.
 Students never need to explain a boundary and all boundaries will be honored.

-Bird City prioritizes mental wellness.
+Bird City prioritizes mental and spiritual wellness.
 We welcome people as their whole selves.
 We believe that improvisers are not limited nor defined by mental illness.
 We also eschew the fetishization of the "tortured artist" and "mad genius" archetypes.
 We do not believe individuals need to suffer for their art.
-We believe art making should be tied to joy and catharsis.
+We believe art making should be tied to joy and healing.
 We openly discuss the importance of mental health and self care, holding space for individuals to process their experiences without judgment, and providing resources for students who may be struggling.

 We welcome students who have disabilities, who are neurodivergent, or have other specific needs.
 We avoid ableist language and characterizations on and off stage.
 When needed, we adapt classes and activities to meet the needs of ours students and maximize participation.
 If you have a question about accessibility email firstname.lastname@example.org or call +1 (443) 379-4198.

 We welcome students of all ages, including older adult students.
 We believe that older adults make exceptional improvisers because they have a lifetime of experiences to draw upon.
 We believe younger students are just as capable and innovative as their elders, and that multigenerational improv is simply better improv.